 Using promotional literature and local school documents, this book contrasts the public portrayal of children and teachers with that found in practice.
 It draws upon evidence from schools in Scotland and England, giving insight into the achievements and challenges of individual institutions.
-An intimate account is constructed using the journals maintained by Martin Ware, the superintendent of a North London school, alongside a cache of letters children sent him.
+An intimate account is constructed using the journals maintained by Martin Ware, the superintendent of a North London school, alongside a cache of letters that children sent him.
 This combination of personal and national perspectives adds nuance to the narratives often imposed upon historic philanthropic movements.

 Investigating how children responded to the evangelistic messages and educational opportunities ragged schools offered, this book will be of keen interest to historians of education, emigration, religion, as well as of the nineteenth century more broadly.

 Table of Contents

 1 ‘The Glory of God for its End’: The Ragged School Movement

 2 ‘A Real Specimen of the Street Arab’: Constructing the Ragged Child

 3 ‘Having a Lark’: Children and Teachers in the Classroom